commeta/php-cron-requests-events/README.md

 ];
 ##########
 ```
-- interval - Delay before starting
+- `'interval'` - Delay before starting
-- time - Sets the time to start in 24th format 07:20:00, if the date is not specified, it executes every day
+- `'time'` - Sets the time to start in 24th format '07:20:00', if the date is not specified, it executes every day
-- date - Sets the start date in the format 31-12-2022
+- `'date'` - Sets the start date in the format '31-12-2022'
-- callback - PHP script, will be executed after the interval
+- `'callback'` - PHP script, will be executed after the interval
-- function - Performs the specified function, if param is specified, then passes it in the parameters
+- `'function'` - Performs the specified function, if param is specified, then passes it in the parameters
-- multithreading - Running in the background true\false
+- `'multithreading'` - Running in the background true\false

 If the date or time parameters are specified, then the interval argument will be ignored, the accuracy is regulated by the `$cron_settings['delay']` parameter, depends on the activity of requests to the host, if there were no requests to the server at the time of the event, it will start the task at the first start.